XR-Studios/xr-studios.github.io/docs/content/unreal.md

 * There should be an individual folder for each Scene in your project
 * Name your Scene's folder, level, and level sequence with corresponding name
 * Keep all content related to each scene inside its respective folder

+### Sequences
+* Ensure sequences are built at a 60fps time base
+* All animation that needs to sync to timecode should be included in the sequencer
+* Include 5 seconds (300frames) of pre-roll and post-roll to compensate for any delay

+### FBX Sequences